DecisionsDev/odm-docker-kubernetes/azure/README_Licensing.md

 ## Troubleshooting

-If your ODM instances are not running properly, please refer to [our dedicated troubleshooting page](https://www.ibm.com/docs/en/odm/8.11.0?topic=8110-troubleshooting-support).
+If your IBM License Service instance is not running properly, please refer to [our dedicated troubleshooting page](https://github.com/IBM/ibm-licensing-operator/blob/latest/docs/Content/Troubleshooting.md).

 # License